 Furthermore a Presentation Tool has been developed.
 This Presentation Tool acts as the standard gateway for the users to access the content of the territorial monitoring system for the Baltic Sea Region.
-The easy-to-use Presentation Tool, in the form of a local browser application, not only provides access to the indicator maps, but also grants easy access to the domain and subdomain descriptions, indicator metadata and indicator descriptions, the conducted analyses, as well as to specific implementation recommendations for each single indicator.
+The easy-to-use Presentation Tool, in the form of a local browser application as well as a webpage, not only provides access to the indicator maps, but also grants easy access to the domain and subdomain descriptions, indicator metadata and indicator descriptions, the conducted analyses, as well as to specific implementation recommendations for each single indicator.